 SEO Tips for Lawyers | Master meta descriptions to boost traffic and conversions

-In this post, dive deep into meta descriptions for law firm marketing optimisation.
+In this post and as part of our series on SEO for lawyers, we take a deep dive into meta descriptions for law firm marketing optimisation.

 Meta descriptions are an essential element of on-page search engine optimisation (SEO).
 Together with optimised title tags, they can improve your law firm website’s performance in organic search results.

 The best law firm websites include optimised meta descriptions on every page.

 While they aren’t a direct ranking signal, meta descriptions can help search results get better click-through-rates.
 That means better traffic and more conversions for your law firm's online marketing efforts.
 In turn, this can indirectly lead to improved rankings.

 In this post, you’ll learn what you need to know about: